jitendragiriya/jitendragiriya/README.md

 ### 🧚‍♀️ About Me

-Hello there! 👋 I'm [Your Name], a passionate [Your Profession] based in [Your Location].
+Hello there! 👋 I'm Jitendra Giriya, a passionate developer, based in India.
 I believe in the power of technology to shape a better future and I'm always excited to learn and explore new things.

-### 🌱 What I'm Up To

-- 🔭 Currently working on [Current Project Name]
-- 🌱 Learning [Programming Language/Technology]
-- 📚 Reading [Book/Article Name]

 ### 🚀 My Tech Stack

-- Programming Languages: [Languages]
+- Programming Languages: Javascript
-- Frameworks & Libraries: [Frameworks/Libraries]
+- Frameworks & Libraries: Reactjs, Nextjs, Nodejs, Tailwindcss, Material UI.
-- Tools & Technologies: [Tools/Technologies]
+- Tools & Technologies:

-### 🌟 My Achievements

-- [Any notable achievements or projects]

 ### 📫 Let's Connect